 These washcloth Easter bunnies are easy and quick to make, and they will hold a plastic or boiled Easter egg very well.

-After Easter, you can use the bunny as a Boo Boo Bunny – just nestle an ice cube inside the circle instead of an Easter egg, and hold against those little bumps and bruises to ease pain and swelling.
+After Easter, you can use the bunny as a Boo Boo Bunny.
+Just nestle an ice cube inside the open circle instead of an Easter egg (or place some ice inside the plastic Easter egg) then hold the washcloth bunny against those little bumps and bruises to ease pain and swelling.

 - washcloth – a large baby washcloth is ideal